g4youu/ha-codex/README.md

 # Codex Assistant Add-on for Home Assistant

-This project is a secure starter for a Home Assistant add-on that works as a general Home Assistant assistant.
+This project is still in development.
+It is a secure starter for a Home Assistant add-on that works as a general Home Assistant assistant.

 It can chat to: